Chaos Computer Club: Publications and outreach

 The CCC publishes the irregular magazine Datenschleuder (data slingshot) since 1984.

 The Berlin chapter produces a monthly radio show called Chaosradio which picks up various technical and political topics in a two-hour talk radio show.
 The program is aired on a local radio station called Fritz (radio)|Fritz and on the internet.

 Other programs have emerged in the context of Chaosradio, including radio programs offered by some regional Chaos Groups and the podcast spin-off CRE by Tim Pritlove.

 Many of the chapters of CCC participate in the volunteer project Chaos macht Schule which supports teaching in local schools.
 Its aims are to improve technology and media literacy of pupils, parents, and teachers.

 CCC members are present in big tech companies and in administrative instances.
 One of the spokespersons of the CCC, as of 1986, Andy Müller-Maguhn, was a member of the executive committee of the ICANN (Internet Corporation for Assigned Names and Numbers) between 2000 and 2002.

 CryptoParty

 The CCC sensitises and introduces people to the questions of data privacy.
 Some of its local chapters support or organize so called CryptoParties to introduce people to the basics of practical cryptography and internet anonymity.

 History

 Founding

 The CCC was founded in West Berlin on 12 September 1981 at a table which had previously belonged to the Kommune 1 in the rooms of the newspaper Die Tageszeitung by Wau Holland and others in anticipation of the prominent role that information technology would play in the way people live and communicate.
+The Guardian reports it was founded in response to Deutsche Bundespost having a monopoly on telecoms, and the criminalisation of home computer networking and hacking.